matthewfieger/matthewfieger.github.io/_posts/2014-06-13-pub-sub-in-meteor.markdown

 	Meteor.subscribe('users')

-This pattern takes a simple argument:
+This pattern takes a simple argument.
+It uses the Underscore 'contains' method to check if the argument is in the user's 'roles' array and the publishes only documents that match that role:

 	// On the server
 	Meteor.publish('observations', function (arguments) {